Lazy Loading

-Alloy supports lazy loading of services to enable granular code splitting and defer expensive module initialization until they are actually needed.
-This works through:
+Alloy supports lazy loading of services to enable granular code splitting and defer expensive module initialization until it's actually needed.
+There are three ways to make something lazy:

 Decorator-Based Lazy Dependency